You made a plan, but as you proceed many new requirements are added. Finally, you end up with something entirely new.

-Do you recall how many times this scenario has happened to you?
-You plan to purchase or build something and allocate a certain amount of money for this purpose.
+Do you remember how many times this has happened to you?

-Let us say that you are managing a project and some extra functions are added to the product, either knowingly or unknowingly, and these changes are not stated in the scope statement.
+Assume that you are managing a project.
+A few extra functions are added, either knowingly or unknowingly.
+These changes are not stated in the scope statement.

-This is a bad practice and it is known as either scope creep or gold plating.
-Scope creep and gold plating both bring changes in the final product; however, the mechanism of these changes is different in each case.
+This is unacceptable behavior and it is known as scope creep or gold plating.
+They cause changes to the project scope or the final product.
+However, the mechanism of these changes is different in each case.

 - Interference from the client.